 Based on my experience, you should never miss that chance to impress your future employer.
 It may make a difference if your CV is similar to others or might not fit 100% to the job offered.

-Think about a German cover letter as an extended introduction to:
+Think about a motivation letter as an extended introduction to:

 - who you are